Shubhamai/pytorch-vqgan/README.md

 #### Training

-The training involves, sending the batch of images though the encoder, quantizing the embeddings and then sending the quantized embeddings through the decoder to reconstruct the image.
+The training involves, sending the batch of images through the encoder, quantizing the embeddings and then sending the quantized embeddings through the decoder to reconstruct the image.
 The loss function is computed as follows:

 $$